 The best practice example of integrating solid impact evaluations into the governance of the program is Mexico’s Prospera (initially – Progresa, then Opportunidades and Prospera).
 It takes into account political environment and takes a pro-active approach to influence it.
 A change in government can be a serious threat for the survival of social programs.
 To prevent such risks, Mexico’s conditional cash transfer program PROGRESA invested in a credible impact evaluation and a transparent dissemination strategy.
 To ensure the credibility of the results, PROGRESA opted for a randomized evaluation undertaken by an external evaluator.
 The result was a series of evaluation reports.
 The impact evaluation showed that the program was cost effective; that it selected its target population appropriately; and that it had a positive impact on education, health, nutrition, and diet.
 The results of the evaluation, including the survey data collected, were placed in the public domain via the Internet and were broadly disseminated.
 Special efforts were made to ensure that the congress had complete information on the program’s objectives, methodology, and results.
 Care was taken not to associate PROGRESA with a particular political party.

 A well-known example in scientific impact evaluations has been associated with the work on the Abdul Latif laboratory in MIT (Banerjee et al 2015).
 These methods and previous research, mostly on CCTs in Latin America, have influenced the compendium of good practice approaches to evaluations of cash transfers (Gertler et al 2016).
 However, the scientific impact evaluations remain rather rare in the practice of cash transfers.
 This Assessment Tool therefore focuses on whether there is a systematic performance monitoring and some cost-benefit or cost-effectiveness estimates.
 Such discussions will help to generate awareness, increase demand for robust monitoring and even plans for IEs as a result of the assessment.
-The main use of the evidence assembled in this part of the assessment is focused on cost-effectiveness and contribution to higher-level goals.
+The main use of the evidence assembled in this part of the assessment is focused on cost-effectiveness, impact on poverty and contribution to higher-level goals.

 1.3: Budgeting and Financing of a Cash Transfer Program